 In recent years I coordinated four research projects at the national level, bilateral partnerships with Brazil and China, and served as the Portuguese coordinator for the Language Engineering and Rigorous Software Development ALFA EU-Latin America network, a PhD training network funded by the European Union.
 I have published five book chapters, 25 journal papers and more than 60 international conference papers.
 Having served as invited lecturer in MSc and PhD programmes at the Universities of Bristol (United Kingdom), Tartu (Estonia), and Peking (China), I have supervised several PhD projects (six concluded; four on-going).
 One of my students, Alexandre Madeira, received the 2013 IBM Scientific Prize, the biggest award in Informatics in Portugal.

 I integrated the founding team of the Joint Doctoral Programme in Computer Science of the Universities of Minho, Aveiro, and Porto (MAP-i), and served as its Director.
-Since the Fall 2016, I coordinate the PF-FLAD Chair on Smart Cities & Smart Governance, a new chair at UMinho generously supported by PT and FLAD.
+I am a member of IFIP WG1.3 (Foundations of System Specification), and, since January 2019, chair of IFIP Tecnhical Committee TC1 on Foundations of Computer Science.